DonaldET/DemoDev/docs/README.md

 These solutions also demonstrate coding principles like:
 - Separation of interface and implementation.
-- Use of multiple implementations (Strategy and Command Patterns.)
+- Use of multiple implementations (e.g., Strategy and Command Patterns.)
-- Test driven development (shown by reviewing testing order.)
+- Test driven development (shown by reviewing testing order; simple initial conditions to complex corner cases.)
-- JUnit tests where feasible.
+- JUnit framework tests where feasible, or custom test cases when created in an interview environment.

 ### Selected _Exam_ Content